USGA Course Rating

 Following the analysis and obstacle evaluation, the course rating team will normally play the golf course in order to clarify any doubts or questions that may come up on specific holes or shots.

 Despite the extensive evaluation of obstacles, golf course length is still has the most impact on a Course and Slope Rating.
 Having an accurate starting point is critical.
-The rating system requires that a hole be rated from center of teeing ground to center of tee.
+The rating system requires that a hole be rated from an average tee location, typically the center of the teeing ground, to the center of the green.
 This allows for day to day variances of tees placements and hole locations.
 For this reason, it's the policy of the AGA to measure a golf course prior to the rating.

 For the past several years, the AGA has been using a Global Positioning System (GPS) to measure golf courses.
 The AGA was the first association in the world to utilize this latest technology!
 It is still one of only a limited number of associations that have adopted this method.